stlab/adobe-contract-checks/README.md

 ctest --output-on-failure --test-dir ../build
 ```

-**VSCode Note**: The CMake Test Explorer integration is disabled in the `.vscode/settings.json` file.
-It breaks the test detection.
-To run tests use the `Run CTest` command.
-If you toggle the integration option on and run the tests and then toggle it off again and refresh the Test Explorer panel, you can then use the panel to run and debug tests individually.
-If you see `_NOT_BUILT` in the ctest output, it is because test explorer integration is enabled.
-The issue is reported [here](https://github.com/microsoft/vscode-cmake-tools/issues/3358#issuecomment-2403267565).
+**VSCode CMake Plugin Note**: Test Explorer integration has been disabled in the `.vscode/settings.json` file, because it [breaks test detection](https://github.com/microsoft/vscode-cmake-tools/issues/3358).
+If you see `_NOT_BUILT` in the CTest output, test explorer integration was somehow enabled at configure time.